oinam/notes/devices/macOS.md

 Change default appointment duration in iCal (Calendar)
-$ defaults write com.apple.iCal 'Default duration in minutes for new event' 30 or
-$ defaults write com.apple.iCal "Default duration in minutes for new event" -int 30 Revert to default
+$ defaults write com.apple.iCal 'Default duration in minutes for new event' 30 Revert to default
 $ defaults delete com.apple.iCal "Default duration in minutes for new event"